hashicorp-education/learn-vault-docker-lab/README.md

   # no output expected
   ```

-  - You will be prompted for your user password; enter it to add the certificate.
+  - The `sudo` utility prompts for your user password; enter your user password to add the certificate.

 - For Linux: